Ontario PCs leadership race results delayed amid confusion

 The announcement of the new leader of the Ontario Progressive Conservatives was delayed on Saturday afternoon due to an undisclosed issue with the vote.
 Lawyers representing some of the candidates in the race were also seen meeting at the convention centre.

+Going into Saturday, polls showed former Toronto councillor Doug Ford and former Tory MPP Christine Elliott were the leading contenders to claim the party's leadership.
+Political newcomer Caroline Mulroney and party activist Tanya Granic Allen are also in the running.

-Earlier on Saturday, interim leader of Ontario PCs Vic Fedeli called on his party to stay united as members gathered in Markham, Ont., and prepared to welcome a new leader on Saturday afternoon.
+Earlier in the day, interim leader of Ontario PCs Vic Fedeli called on his party to stay united as members gathered in Markham, Ont., and prepared to welcome a new leader on Saturday afternoon.

 After nearly 15 years as the province's Official Opposition, the Tories hope their new leader will unite the party in time to defeat Premier Kathleen Wynne and her Liberal government in a few short months.
 However, Mr. Fedeli warned that the new leader will need to work with the party's factions to bring them together.